If your question does not appear in this list, please contact the HOA.

 North: East Belleview Place; East: South Himalaya Street; South: shopping center located off of Smoky Hill Road; West: South Dunkirk Way.
 The downloadable Neighborhood Map comes from the documentation submitted to public records (west is facing up, rotate counterclockwise for a north facing map).
 An interactive Neighborhood Map can also be viewed which includes additional information such as dog bag stations..

-The Association is responsible to maintain the entrance monuments, common area landscaping, including the turf, trees, shrubs and watering expenses along with the perimeter fence along South Himalaya Street, East Progress Circle and E. Crestline Circle.
+The Association is responsible to maintain the common area mailboxes, entrance monuments, common area landscaping (including the turf, trees, shrubs and watering expenses), and the perimeter fence along South Himalaya Street, East Progress Circle and E. Crestline Circle.

 The Board solicits multiple proposals for projects and contracts in Smoky Ridge.
 Contractors are selected based on past experience, references and competitive pricing.

 The Association does not have sufficient funds to complete the necessary repairs.
 Unfortunately, the day-to-day expenses of the Association have increased more than the amount of homeowner assessments that the Board can collect, so repairs are being postponed until funds are available.
 The Board has presented proposed amendments to the Association’s Declarations to allow them to increase the assessments as needed in order to be able to properly care for the Association.
 More information about the amendments or how to submit your vote can be found on this site.

 The Smoky Ridge Maintenance Association clears snow on the common areas sidewalks when there is 2 inches of accumulation or more.
 The streets within the community are public streets and are cleared by the City of Centennial.
 For information about their snow removal policy, you can visit their website at www.centennialco.gov.
 Each homeowner is responsible to clear their own driveway and sidewalk.